-How will the Moon’s resources be managed?
+How will the moon’s resources be managed?

 A need for rules

-As efforts to return to the Moon began ramping up in the 2000s, NASA was so concerned by the destructive potential of lunar dust that in 2011 it issued a set of recommendations to all space-faring entities.
+As efforts to return to the moon began ramping up in the 2000s, NASA was so concerned by the destructive potential of lunar dust that in 2011, it issued a set of recommendations to all space-faring entities.
 The goal was to protect Apollo and other U.S. objects on the lunar surface that are of historical and scientific value.
 The recommendations implement “exclusion zones,” defined by NASA as “boundary areas into which visiting spacecraft should not enter.”
 These suggestions are not enforceable against any entity or nation unless they are contracting directly with NASA.

 The very concept of these zones violates the plain meaning and intent of Article II of the Outer Space Treaty.
 The article states that no area of space is subject to “national appropriation” by “means of use or occupation.”
 Creating an exclusion zone around a landing or mining site certainly could be considered an occupation.